Control of kinetic opinion dynamics in popularity-adaptive social networks: Numerical experiments

 \subsection{Test 3: emergence of echo chambers under local contact control}

-In this test we analyse a setting in which two groups of leaders, characterised by markedly opposite opinions, interact with a large population of followers whose initial opinions are closer to one of the two leader groups.
+In this test, we analyze a setting in which two groups of leaders, characterized by markedly opposite opinions, interact with a large population of followers whose initial opinions are closer to one of the two leader groups.
 The aim is to study how local control of contacts performed by one or both leader groups affects the formation of echo chambers and the eventual opinion distribution of the mass.

-The total population consists of interacting agents, with $25\%$ assigned to Leader Group~A, $25\%$ to Leader Group~B, and the remaining $50\%$ form the follower population.
+We consider three population of interacting agents, with $25\%$ assigned to Leader Group~A ($\ell=A$), $25\%$ to Leader Group~B ($\ell=B$), and the remaining $50\%$ form the follower population ($\ell=F$).
 The simulation horizon is $T=150$ with time step $\Delta t = 10^{-3}$.

-The dynamics of contacts and opinions evolve according to the parameters reported in Table~\ref{tab1}, here with penalization weights $\gamma_c = \gamma_v = 1$.
+The dynamics of contacts and opinions evolve according to the parameters reported in Table~\ref{tab1}, here with penalization weights $\gamma_c = \gamma_v = 1$ for both populations of leaders.